Ted Wass: Directing

 Wass began directing while acting on the TV sitcom Blossom.
 He has directed episodes of over 40 TV series along with many TV movies.

 Personal life

 Wass' first wife was actress Janet Margolin, who died in December 1993 at age 50 from ovarian cancer.
 Their two children are Julian (a composer) and Matilda.
 He has two grandchildren from Julian's marriage to director Jenee Lamarque.
-His second wife is producer Nina Wass, whom he married in 1996.
-Together they have a daughter named Stella.
+His second and current wife is producer Nina Feinberg Wass, whom he married in 1996.
+They have a daughter named Stella.